• Menu

 Tip #7 Pay Attention to In-Camera Cropping

-Nothing says beginner quiet like having your subjects limbs cropped in the wrong places.
+Nothing says beginner quite like having your subjects limbs cropped in the wrong places.
 Paying attention to where you are cropping your subject is key.
 Slow down, take a minute to look through the viewfinder and make sure that all feet, toes and fingers are in the frame.
 Cutting your subject off in an odd place stops the flow of movement in your photo.

 I have just touched on the rules of composition for photography with these 7 Easy Composition Tips for Beginners.
 Learning, understanding and mastering these rules is key to getting amazing pictures…because once you understand them, then you can learn to “break” them!